RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 </div>
 <br />

-Is asked to create a program that creates a negative region in Image given two points P1 and P2 that forms a rectangle.
+Is asked to create a program that creates a negative region in the Image given two points P1 and P2 that form a rectangle.
 Here is the code:

 ```